Donna Brazile: I considered replacing Clinton with Biden as 2016 Democratic nominee

 Two days later, Clinton collapsed as she left a Sept.
 11 memorial service at Ground Zero in New York.
 Brazile blasts the campaign’s initial efforts to shroud details of her health as “shameful.”

-Whenever Brazile got frustrated with Clinton’s aides, she writes, she would remind them that the DNC charter empowered her to replace the nominee.
-If a nominee became disabled, she explains, the party chair would oversee the process of filling the vacancy.
+Whenever Brazile got frustrated with Clinton’s aides, she writes, she would remind them that the DNC charter empowered her to initiate the replacement of the nominee.
+If a nominee became disabled, she explains, the party chair would oversee a complicated process of filling the vacancy that would include a meeting of the full DNC.

 After Clinton’s fainting spell, some Democratic insiders were abuzz with talk of replacing her — and Brazile says she was giving it considerable thought.

-Note: Clarification: This story has been updated to clarify the process that Donna Brazile considered initiating to have Hillary Clinton replaced as the Democratic presidential nominee.
-As interim chair of the Democratic National Committee, Brazile was not empowered to replace her unilaterally.
-Reactions from former Clinton campaign officials have also been added.